datacommonsorg/docsite/api/index.md

 To use the key in requests, see the relevant documentation:
 - For REST V2 APIs, see the section on [Authentication](/api/rest/v2/index.html#authentication).
 - For REST V1 APIs, see the section on [Authentication](/api/rest/v2/getting_started.html#authentication).
-- For NL APIs (DataGemma), see the Colab notebooks in [https://github.com/datacommonsorg/llm-tools/tree/main/notebooks](https://github.com/datacommonsorg/llm-tools/tree/main/notebooks){: target="_blank"}
+- For NL APIs in DataGemma, see the Colab notebooks in [https://github.com/datacommonsorg/llm-tools/tree/main/notebooks](https://github.com/datacommonsorg/llm-tools/tree/main/notebooks){: target="_blank"}